Kometa-Team/Kometa/docs/metadata/dynamic.md

 #### Example:

-* Create a collection for the top 10 albums for each style found in the Music library
+* Create a collection for the top 10 artists for each style found in the Music library
-* Name the collection "Top [Style] Albums"
+* Name the collection "Top [Style] Artists"

 ```yaml
 templates: